Proposals will be evaluated based on the following scientific criteria:

-- Reasonableness and appropriateness of the requested ARM Facility resources for the activity.
+- Reasonableness and appropriateness of the requested ARM resources for the activity.

 - Reviewers may be asked to comment separately on major resources requested.

-- In addition, the facility will consider logistical feasibility, cost, and programmatic priorities in making final decisions on proposed activities
+- In addition, ARM will consider logistical feasibility, cost, and programmatic priorities in making final decisions on proposed activities